-Broncos mailbag: Time to panic?
+Broncos Mailbag: Time to panic?

 So long as he catches the punted ball with both hands, he should be much better this year.

-I was disappointed in your remarks last night (July 30) when you dissed all the other major sports in our city.
+I was disappointed by your remarks last night (July 30) when you dissed all the other major sports in our city.

 --Beverly Smith